-Interdisciplinary collaboration rests at the core of my research philosophy.
-The Coaction Lab (http://www.coactionlab.org) is dedicated to the compulsive exploration of un/stable relationships between organisms, environments and technology; examining site specific histories, stories and inspiration.
-We analyze the symbiotic worlds of bio & ecological art, biomimicry, interactive systems, 2D & 3D prototyping, biosensors and multi-sensory data translation.
-This is an array of constantly evolving investigations into the myriad collisions of life and technology.
-Within the borders of the University, this lab which is dedicated to collaboration between the Arts, Humanities and Sciences, has begun new partnerships with the schools of Marine Sciences, Molecular & Bio Sciences, Engineering, Art & Theatre.
-Outside the University, we have begun collaborations with the Openlab Research Group at UC Santa Cruz, the city of Bangor Water District, Bigelow Labs, Data Alliance / Epsilon, The Maine Science Festival, the University of Sussex in Great Britain and with the National Center for Scientific Research (CNRS) in France.
-The lab develops ways for students to get hands on experience outside of the classroom both locally, nationally and internationally, by establishing connections between their research agendas and the needs / missions of individuals, ecosystems and organizations in need.
+The Coaction Lab examines unstable relationships between organisms, environments and technology; exploring site specific histories, stories and inspiration.
+We are interested in the symbiotic worlds of bio & ecological art, interactive systems, 2D & 3D prototyping, video projection mapping, biosensors and multi-sensory data translation.
+Within the borders of the University, this lab dedicated to collaboration between the Arts, Humanities and Sciences, has formed partnerships across the schools of Marine Sciences, Molecular & Bio Sciences, Engineering, Art, Music & Theatre.
+Outside the University, we have collaborated with the U.S. Consulate and the Alexandria Creativity Center in Alexandria Egypt, The Cameron Art Museum, the City of Bangor Water District, Bigelow Labs, Alison Chase Movement, The Maine Science Festival, the University of Sussex in Great Britain, the National Center for Scientific Research (CNRS) in France and with Intercreate.org based in New Zealand.
+The lab develops ways for students to get hands on experience outside of the classroom both locally, nationally and internationally, by establishing connections between University research agendas and the needs and missions of ecology-based nonprofits, businesses and community groups.

-The Coaction Lab also facilitates the exploration of the processes and practice from ideation to implementation.
-We encourage students to develop their own hybrid process which suits their particular needs, agendas and, skill sets.
-Emphasis is placed on finding solutions by using one’s senses, researching, creating prototypes, and examining user feedback, all with the intention of developing alluring systems of exploration and wonder.
+The Coaction Lab facilitates the exploration of both prototyping processes and artistic practice moving from ideation to implementation through a variety of collaborative methods.
+We encourage students to develop their own hybrid process that compliments their particular needs, agendas and, skill sets while also learning to work with others through interdisciplinary group projects.
+Emphasis is placed on finding solutions by using one’s senses, through research, prototype development and user feedback.
+We share vocabularies and skill sets across interdisciplinary boundaries, all with the intention of developing alluring systems of exploration and wonder.
 These endeavors lie at the heart of what we do.
-We give our students new ways to visualize, sonify and spacialize their work.
-This facilitation gives students the room they need to adapt, contextualize and communicate their ideas.
-As a result, they develop a toolbox that will foster future opportunity, such as higher education, large scale projects, jobs, grants, internships / residencies, and self-entrepreneurship.
+We give our students new ways to visualize, sonify and spatialize their research.
+Facilitation provides the room they need to adapt, contextualize and communicate their ideas.
+As a result, they develop a toolbox that will foster future opportunities, such as jobs in higher education, large scale public projects, industry, grants, internships / residencies, and self-entrepreneurship.